samthedataman/PubMedGPT/README.md

-Sure, here's a README.md file for your Chronic Conditions application.
-Please modify it as needed to reflect the specifics of your application.

 # Chronic Conditions App
 The Chronic Conditions application is a tool designed to streamline the process of summarizing PubMed abstracts related to various chronic conditions.
 The summaries are organized by chronic condition and month/year for easy accessibility and user-friendly comprehension.